Wide scope of presidential emergency powers could be reined in by Congress this year

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX

-The post Wide scope of presidential emergency powers could be reined in by Congress this year appeared first on Rhode Island Current.
+The post Wide scope of presidential emergency powers could be reined in by Congress this year appeared first on West Virginia Watch.